 - You have an active lifestyle and participate in contact and rugged sports such soccer, rugby, water skiing, competitive basketball or martial arts where the risk of traumatic cornea flap damage is higher.

-- You want to better preserve precious cornea tissue for possible upgrade surgeries in future as your eyes age naturally. (such as future “lao hua” or presbyopia surgery)
+- You want to preserve precious cornea tissue effectively for possible upgrade surgeries in future as your eyes age naturally. (such as future “lao hua” or presbyopia surgery)

 For every surgery, the surgeon is of paramount importance.
-In LASIK and Epi-LASIK, an experienced and capable surgeon will keep surgical complications in check.
-Furthermore, reduced time taken during surgery done by an experience surgeon will result in more accurate results.
-As such, you may want to make sure the surgeon is well experienced in laser refractive procedures and is board certified.
+In LASIK and SafeSight TransPRK a capable surgeon will keep surgical complications in check.
+Furthermore, reduced time taken during surgery done by a capable surgeon will result in an accurate results.
+As such, you may want to make sure the surgeon is well capable in laser refractive procedures and is board certified.
 You may also want to check if he has a good reputation in the community, and if he is committed to his patients before, during and after the surgery.

 Your eye will be held firmly by a suction force exerted through the suction ring.
 After which, you will be required to keep your gaze fixed at the blinking red light straight ahead.
-You may also want to check if the technology used at the LASIK centre of your choice has advanced eye tracking and iris recognition technology, so that the laser application is applied more accurately and will cease immediately should your eye shift out of focus.
+You may also want to check if the technology used at your LASIK centre has advanced eye tracking and iris recognition technology, so that the laser application is applied accurately and will cease immediately should your eye shift out of focus.